All tools

 Important note

-Useful for screening, not for diagnosis.
+Useful for screening, not diagnosis

 STOP-BANG is best used to spot risk, especially when snoring and daytime sleepiness show up together.
 It does not confirm obstructive sleep apnea and it does not replace medical advice or a sleep study.